nodejs/node/doc/contributing/sharing-project-news.md

   issues throughout the year.
 * At the end of each year the issue is closed and if appropriate a new one is created.
-* A list of these documents is maintained the section below as quick way to find them.
+* A list of these documents is maintained in the section below as a quick way to find them.
 * The next-10 team reaches out to teams/groups on an ad hoc basis to ensure teams know about the option for sharing news.